Reducing engine noise and exhaust gases

 New concepts pave the way for zero pollutants

 In addition to contributing to climate effects and generating noise, air traffic also has an impact on local air quality at airports and in surrounding areas.
 The combustion process in aircraft engines produces pollutants in the form of nitrogen oxides (NOx), carbon monoxide (CO), unburned hydrocarbons (UHC) and soot/particulate matter.
 In terms of the impact these have on health, NOx and particulate matter emissions are the most significant.
-To obtain type certification, aircraft and engines must meet ICAO environmental standards.
+To obtain type certification, aircraft and propulsion systems must meet ICAO environmental standards.
 ICAO has defined limits for the levels of NOx, CO, UHC and soot emitted by aircraft engines.
 All of the engines in which MTU holds a workshare meet the ICAO certification standards.
-Recently, compliance with standards for ultra-fine particulate emissions became a criterion for engine certification.
+In the meantime, compliance with standards for ultra-fine particulate emissions became a criterion for engine certification.
 Unlike with noise emissions, we have less scope to influence NOx and particulate matter emissions and the health effects because the combustor is not part of our portfolio for commercial engine programs.
 We can make a difference here only indirectly by improving the efficiency of the engine.
 For example, with the geared turbofan we have succeeded in significantly reducing NOx emissions, which are 50% lower than those of its predecessor.
 Sustainable fuels can also make a big difference in this regard.
 In initial tests, the German Aerospace Center (DLR) has shown that particulate emissions from combustion are significantly lower with sustainable aviation fuels (SAFs) than with conventional aviation fuels.
 Using hydrogen as a fuel reduces them even further.